HananMohammed/team-development/README.md

 ## About Us
 We are Backend Developers Seeks to Develop our selves in new and advanced topics in :

--php8 and laravel9
+- php8 and laravel9

--Enhance our selves in Problem Solving
+- Enhance our selves in Problem Solving

 ## Laravel Topics

 ### Getting Started

--installation & configuration
+- installation & configuration

-###Packages
+### Packages

--Laravel Breeze
+- Laravel Breeze

 ## Problem Solving Topics